-GS prioritised one or more of the other execution factors if: (i) there was insufficient immediately available liquidity on the relevant execution venues to execute the relevant order in full; or (ii) where a client instructed us to work a relevant order over a period of time; or (iii) GS determined that there are other circumstances such that obtaining the best immediately available price may not have been the best possible result for the client.
-In these cases, GS determined the relative priority of each execution factor on an order-by-order basis, where the order was executed manually.
+GS prioritised one or more of the other execution factors in the following scenarios: (i) there was insufficient immediately available liquidity on the relevant execution venues to execute the relevant order in full; or (ii) a client instructed us to work a relevant order over a period of time; or (iii) GS determined that there were other circumstances such that obtaining the best immediately available price may not be the best possible result for the client.
+In these cases, GS determine the relative priority of each execution factor on an order-by-order basis, where the order was executed manually, and by order type where the order was executed using an algorithm.